dogeunee/dogeunee.github.io/Nand2Tetris/README.md

 - Rating: **5/5**

+- Review: This course provides a comprehensive introduction to how computers work, covering everything from low-level concepts like logic gates to high-level topics such as compilers and operating systems.

+The course is divided into two parts:

-- Review: This course will help you get a good grasp of how computers work.
-It covers from very low level things such as logic gates to high level things like compilers and operating systems.
-Consisting in two parts, the first part you will learn how low level hardware is built.
-You will build a full computer by learning boolean logic and logic gates to making a CPU and RAM.
-It supplies an official web ide so you can do all the projects easily using ur computer.
-It is very satisfying to go through all the projects and will give you a general idea of how low level computer works.
+The first part focuses on hardware and low-level systems.
+You will gradually build a complete computer, starting from Boolean logic and logic gates, then moving on to designing a CPU and RAM.
+The course provides an official web IDE, making it easy to complete all the projects directly on your computer.
+Going through these projects is highly satisfying, and by the end, you will have a strong understanding of how low-level computer hardware works.

-- The second part takes about three times more effort as it is more like a CS course that wants you to code and build things.
-Even though the official course doesn't expect any prerequisites, to go through all the projects especailly in the second part of the course you must have a decent enought profficiency in a programming language of your choice.
-The projects that have to do with this part are for compiling high level programs to machine level code.
-Basicaly you will be writing a compiler.
-It has a course specific language so it will be easy than making a full compiler for conventional languages and it will give you a good grasp of compilers and how your code actually works behind.
-You can find good sources that will help you in the official forum and sources in github like mine.
-I recommend this course for anyone who wants to get an idea of how computer works or people who wants to get an introductional course for computer systems.
+The second part is significantly more challenging, requiring about three times more effort than the first.
+It shifts towards computer science concepts, requiring you to code and build things.
+While the official course does not assume any prerequisites, having a solid grasp of a programming language is essential—especially for the second part.
+In this section, you will work on compiling high-level programs to machine code, essentially building a compiler.
+The course introduces its own specific language, making the compiler project more manageable than building one for a conventional language.
+However, it still provides an excellent introduction to compilers and a deep understanding of how code translates into machine instructions.

+If you ever need help, the official forum and GitHub repositories (including mine) offer useful resources.

+I highly recommend this course to anyone curious about how computers work or those looking for a solid introduction to computer systems.